rg-kuiwala/CRM-Insurance-Services/README.md

-# 🚀 Mahawar Insurance Services Website
+# 🚀 CRM Insurance Services Website

 A modern, responsive and professional single-page insurance website built using **HTML, CSS & JavaScript**.
 This website is designed for insurance advisers and agencies offering services like: